Zhaava/hse-acos-course/docs/part2os/05_Strings/lecture.md

 #### Tasks

-For a practice with memory allocation algorithms, improve the `realloc` implementation in the example:
+For a practice with memory-allocation algorithms, improve the `realloc` implementation in the example:

 1. If the new size is smaller than the original size of the block, split the block (the remaining part becomes in empty block).